ckoenigs/PharMeBINet/README.md

 Also, in all readmes of the different databases, it explains if this is automatically updated or if you need to do some manual steps.
 In the mapping_and_merging_into_hetionet/readme, it explains which databases need manual changes for the mapping like using external resources.
 In create_connection_to_databases.py change the MySQL user name, MySQL password, MySQL db names, neo4j user, neo4j address, and neo4j password.
+The ROBOT jar and script need to be downloaded from https://robot.obolibrary.org/ and add to the import_into_Neo4j file.

 ## Citing this work
 If you find this resource useful, please do remember to cite: